_

 Sri Sudharsanar or Sri Chakkarathazhwar, the premier weapon amongst the Panchayuthams of Sriman Narayana bestows his grace on devotees at this temple.
 As is customary, on the other side of Sri Sudharsanar is Yoga Narasimhar in the same Bimbam.

-Ghaddham Swamy helped in constructing the Aandal shrine.
+Ghaddham Swami helped in constructing the Aandal shrine.
 Thiru Aadi Pooram Uthsavam and Neeratta Uthsavam (10 days) are the prominent festivals dedicated to Sri Aandal.

 Senai Nathan, Azhwars, Aacharyas are located in a separate sannidhi.
 Uthsavams commemorating the Thiru Nakshathrams of Azhwars and Aacharyas are conducted in the traditional manner.